saltstack/salt-windows-msi/README.md

 3. `minion.d` directory renamed to `minion.d-<timestamp>.bak`
 Then the default config file is laid down by the installer... settings for `master` and `minion id` should be applied to the default config if passed

-New

-Each Salt property (MASTER, ZMQ_FILTERING or MINON_ID) given is changed in all present config files or, if missing, added as a new file to the minion.d directory.

 ## Target client requirements